- Remote Programming

 This means that the device is "Protocol Independent".
 In other words, it does not matter whether your alarm panel is programmed to use a DTMF, pulse or FSK alarm protocol.
 As long as the alarm receiver supports the chosen protocol - the CellAlarm GSM will allow your panel to communicate.
 There is no requirement to reprogram the alarm panel if the system was previously monitored over a phone line.
 There are no programming options on the CellAlarm-GSM, so you simply unplug your panel from the phone line and plug it into the CellAlarm-GSM.

-Important Notice: GSM Voice technology is expected to sunset in North America in 2017
+Important Notice: GSM Voice technology will be available via T-Mobile in North America after 2017

-The CellAlarm-GSM device operates using 2G technology on GSM networks which may no longer be available after January 2017 years time.
+The CellAlarm-GSM device operates using 2G technology on GSM networks which may no longer be available with AT&T after January 2017.
 If you are in the USA or Canada, then IP Alarms feel that is something you should be aware of so that you are able to make an educated decision on whether or not you would like to invest in this technology.
-The longevity of the 2G network varies in each country so please do your research.
+The longevity of the 2G network varies from provider to provider in each country, so please do your research.